IngoMeyer441/simple-term-menu/README.md

                         show the status bar below the preview window if any -S, --show-shortcut_hints_in_title
-                        show shortcut hints in the menu title -V, --version         print the version number and exit
+                        show shortcut hints in the menu title --stdout              print the selected menu index to stdout (in addition to the exit status)
+  -V, --version         print the version number and exit
 ```